 If you want to order an EMV reader...

-Then it is necessary to know which EMV devices BookingCenter is in the process of certifying.
-Any of the devices listed at: http://www.bookingcenter.com/point-of-sale-hardware-and-forms/ are EMV ready.
-Read the details to make sure the one you choose supports the method for connecting (either ethernet cable or wi-fi) and also whether or not you wish to use NFC (which is what ApplePay is, for example).
+Any of the EMV devices listed at: http://www.bookingcenter.com/point-of-sale-hardware-and-forms/ are EMV ready now with BookingCenter.
+Read the details to make sure the one you choose supports the method for connecting (either ethernet cable or wi-fi) and also whether or not you wish to use NFC (which is what ApplePay, GooglePay, SamsungPay are, for example).

-If your merchant banker can provide one of these devices for you to use for your 'EMV' transactions, then once we complete certification for the 4 major card brands, we will be able to install our BookingCenter app onto the devices listed on the page at: http://www.bookingcenter.com/point-of-sale-hardware-and-forms/ to make integrated EMV-approved transactions.
+If your merchant banker can provide one of these devices for you to use for your 'EMV' transactions, then we will be able to install our BookingCenter app onto the devices listed on the page at: http://www.bookingcenter.com/point-of-sale-hardware-and-forms/ to make integrated EMV-approved transactions.
 No additional device will need to be purchased, as the PAX devices listed at the URL above will all work.
-BookingCenter is not selling our EMV devices yet, but once we begin to ship them, we will notify you via a Newsletter.
+BookingCenter is giving away basic EMV devices for free if you sign up at this page.

 EMV is a complex subject and there has been much written about it.
 There is a good overview with common questions and answers presented here: http://www.creditcards.com/credit-card-news/emv-faq-chip-cards-answers-1264.php.